ryik5/BookLibraryManager/LibraryManager/README.md

 ## Installation

-To set up the BookLibraryManager application locally, follow these steps:
+To set up the Library Manager application locally, follow these steps:

-1. **Clone the Repository**:
+1. **Clone the entire solution**:
    ```bash
    git clone https://github.com/ryik5/BookLibraryManager.git
    cd BookLibraryManager/LibraryManager
    ```

+2. **Build and Run the .dll libraries**:
+   - Open the projects in Visual Studio.
+   - Restore NuGet packages.
+   - Replace icons/logos links to yours.
+   - Build BookLibraryManager.Common to provide general objects
+   - Build either BookLibraryManager.XmlFileLibraryOperator if you are going to work with .xml library form or create your own provider.

-2. **Build and Run the Application**:
+3. **Build and Run the Application**:
    - Open the project in Visual Studio.
    - Restore NuGet packages.
    - Replace icons/logos links to yours.
+   - Copy dll or add links into applicatio's project for .dll
    - Build and run the application.

 ## Requirements